nabeel-oz/qlik-py-tools/docs/Prophet.md

 The [sample app](Sample_App_Prophet.qvf) can be used as a template for the instructions below.

-Firstly, you need to set up your Qlik data model with a forecasting calendar.
+Firstly, you should set up your Qlik data model with a forecasting calendar.
 These instructions work with daily and monthly forecasts, but should teach you enough to build a sub daily forecast as well.

+_Note that it is not necessary to build a forecast calendar as explained below.
+We simply need to include the periods to be forecasted in the input dataset.
+You could have these columns created in the data source and simply left empty.
+However, building a forecast calendar as explained below is a robust approach that lets the user control the number of periods they want to forecast, and make selections and exclusions in the source dates without introducing gaps in the forecast._

 ![Qlik data model snippet](images/Data-01.png)